-Once the system has been adequately charged, the electrical has been double checked, and the ductwork has been connected, power on the unit.
+Once the system has been adequately charged, disconnect power, double check the electrical and the ductwork, finally reconnect power and start the unit.

 - Once the impeller is running, check the ducts and ductwork connections for any air leaks.

 - Balance Air Distribution.

 - Confirm condenser airflow is unrestricted.

 - Check for excessive noise or vibration.